 top of page

-Also on Broadway, he has worked as the dance arranger for the Tony-nominated musical adaptation of Beetlejuice, the revival of Funny Girl, and the celebrated musical comedy Disaster!
-He also provided additional orchestrations for the Broadway bio-musical Sondheim on Sondheim (Grammy nomination).
+David Dabbon is a Broadway/TV/Film composer and arranger.
+On Broadway, he has worked as the dance arranger for the Tony-nominated musical adaptation of Beetlejuice, the revival of Funny Girl, and the celebrated musical comedy Disaster!
+He composed new music and wrote dance arrangements for the revival of Bob Fosse's Dancin'.
+He also provided additional orchestrations to the Broadway bio-musical Sondheim on Sondheim (Grammy nomination).

 He has an ongoing collaboration with six-time Tony Award winner Audra McDonald, regularly providing orchestrations for her concerts and albums.
 His work can be heard on both Audra McDonald New York Philharmonic: Sing Happy and Audra McDonald: Go Back Home.
 His orchestration of the song “Somewhere/Some Other Time” was performed at the 42nd annual Kennedy Center Honors.